jerryshadb/lunchbot/README.md

 Go to project folder and run main.py with parameters current_time and distance.
 So python3 main.py 12 500

 current_time specifies the time of day you want to get weather info for.
 Weather is read, by default, for the current day at 00:00:00 onwards.
 Timezones not handled. distance is the radius of restaurants you want to include.
 I'm not entirely certain how the browser distance functionality works so proceed with caution but I believe it should be more or less ok.

+update 11.12.-23: it's broken due to some changes in the target website and I'm too lazy to fix it, feel free to submit a PR or something